gccloudone/aurora/content/en/team/standard-operating-procedures/bootstrap-cluster.en.md

 ## 4. Custom Certificate Authority (CA)

-If your environment requires a Custom Certificate Authority (CA) and you must apply it to the bootstrap cluster so Argo CD and related components can establish TLS connections.
+If your environment requires a Custom Certificate Authority (CA) you must ensure it is applied to the bootstrap cluster so Argo CD and related components can establish TLS connections.

 ```sh
 kubectl apply -f certs.yaml